Actindo-AG/Documentation/Payments/Operation/04_ManageCancellationsChargebacks.md

 #### Prerequisites

 The status of a cancellation and chargeback transaction is not **Success**.
-In case of success, the cancellation and chargeback has already been further processed and is available under the *Confirmations* menu entry. <!---Stefan, ist das richtig oder ist es unter Refund? -->
+In case of success, the cancellation and chargeback has already been further processed and is available under the *Confirmation* menu entry. <!---Stefan, ist das richtig oder ist es unter Refund? -->

 #### Procedure